birajblg1987/GuessMe/README.md

 # guessme
-My first project in python
+Guess Me is simple game created in Python